jeffz2/Percept_Data_Analysis_App/README.md

 **Required Parameters:**

 - `subject_name`: A codename for tracking a specific patient (e.g., '009').
 - `directory`: A string corresponding to the path of the directory with the subject's JSON files.
+Use CTRL-SHIFT-C on a selected folder to copy its path.
 - `dbs_date`: The start date of DBS treatment, in the format YYYY-MM-DD.
 - `response_status`: The response status of the patient if known.
+If unknown, default to non-response.
 - `response_date`: The response date of the patient, if applicable, in YYYY-MM-DD format or enter the # of days after DBS activation.
 - `disinhibited_dates`: The disinhibited dates of the patient, if applicable, in [start date, end date] format with dates in YYYY-MM-DD format, or enter the # of days after DBS activation